wp-plugins/cp-related-posts/readme.txt

 * Corrects an issue with the words to be excluded from the tags, in those languages where are not defined the lists of words.
 * Corrects an issue when have not extracted the tags from the posts/pages.

+= 1.0.3 =

+* Modifies the way that posts are selected manually.

 == Upgrade Notice ==

+= 1.0.3 =
+* Improved plugin features

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.2 =
 * Improved plugin features